yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required.** The Virtual Channel identifier to be used in the frames.
 You can define multiple entries in the map with the same vcId, if the data is coming from different streams.

 encryptionSpi (integer)
     If specified, instructs the virtual channel to encrypt and authenticate frames, using the specified Security Parameter Index.
 The ``encryptionSpi`` must be one of the ``spi`` values in the ``encryption`` list for the link.
+Integer must fit in a two-byte unsigned short (i.e., maximum value 65535).

 seqNumWindow (integer)
     If SDLS encryption is used, this defines the maximum value by which the sequence number of incoming frames can differ from the current sequence number.
 The sequence number is 32 bits in size; as a potential future improvement, this could be made user-configurable.